 I created many memories at youth group summer camps.
 One year we performed a skit for the dorm Talent Show.
 At other times, several of us woke up early each morning to read devotions together.
 And I’ll never forget all the card games we played on the floor.
 I’ll always cherish memories like that from my own youth group summer camps.

-The last point I’d like to make is that it is an opportunity for students to bring along their friends who don’t know Jesus.
-I was one of those kids who got dragged along by a friend and got to hear the Gospel clearly presented for what felt like the first time ever.
-It was a couple summers later at Crossroads Summer Camp that I indeed fell in love with the Gospel and had people around me that could encourage me in my Christian walk.
+Youth group summer camps are a great opportunity for students to bring along their friends who don’t know Jesus.
+A friend dragged me to camp, in fact, and that’s where I heard a clear presentation of the gospel for what felt like the first time.
+A couple of summers later at Crossroads, I indeed fell in love with Jesus, and the people around me encouraged me in my Christian walk.

 This article originally appeared here.